samirahmed/Zippopotamus-Cloud/README.md

 ---

-## API SHUTTING DOWN (JUNE 30th 2013)
+## API Moved

 Our full crowd-source zip-db can be found [here](https://mega.co.nz/#!jkRwHZLB!ZTEy5QI8zg7KZd32y6RD-kY5njJFptb67at7AdZtBS4)

-For alternatives you can use [Ziptastic](http://daspecster.github.io/ziptastic)

-We apologize for the inconvenience, but we had been over time our priorities have changed and we can no long offer the service.

-Thanks,
+Trea has taken over Zippopotamus - you can find it at the [ekotechnology fork](https://github.com/ekotechnology/Zippopotamus-Cloud)

+Thanks

 Jeff & Samir